 - Entertaining and engaging residents at Raphael House senior home

-- Collecting hundreds of much-needed items for Stepping Stone Shelter
+- Collecting canned goods for Stepping Stone Shelter

 - Making sandwiches for McKenna's Wagon mobile soup kitchen

 - Donating food to local food banks such as St. Martin's Pantry